 However, given that the perfect world is shown to be stagnated and stuck in traditions to the point where it's stifling itself and only the newcomer American boys can save the day, the show-Dinotopia applies a bit less than the book-Dinotopia.

 There's also the point that no one can ever leave, making sort of an enforced utopia.
 The island is completely surrounded by an Eternal Storm, making it impossible to even communicate with the outside world.
 Fine if you've got nothing left behind.
 Not so fine if you had any loved one's that were relying on you to support them.
 Yet no-one ever seems to think of this or mind.
 Even the one rebellious human, Lee Crabb, just wants out for no reason beyond disliking dinosaurs.
 Well, that and the enforced vegetarianism since every single living thing on the island is inexplicably sentient.

 S.M.
 Stirling's The Draka stories portray The Domination as a VillianSuetopia, where history just seems to repeatedly break in favor of The Draka, in defiance of all logic.

-Ernest Callenbach's novel Ecotopia, featuring an environmentalist utopia made up of several breakaway U.S. states in the northwestern corner of the country.
+Ernest Callenbach's novel Ecotopia, which features an environmentalist utopia made up of several breakaway U.S. states in the northwestern corner of the country.
 The villains are the U.S. government (which wants Ecotopia back in the U.S.) and Ecotopian businessmen who want a loosening of government regulations.
 Ecotopia exists solely as a foil for the author to attack capitalism and promote environmentalism.

 Roma I, from the Faction Paradox novel Warlords of Utopia.
 Sure, it's conveniently explained away as it being the statistically inevitably universe where every action went in Rome's favour, but when it gets to the point of successfully counteracting Nazi artillery with catapults and machine guns with shortswords, things have gone just a little bit over the edge.